MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Functions.md

 > [!IMPORTANT]
 > If your function defines a `Begin`, `Process` or `End` block, all of your code
-> must reside inside one of the blocks.
+> must reside inside those blocks.
+No code will be recognized outside the blocks
+> if *any* of the blocks are defined.

 The `Process` statement list runs one time for each object in the pipeline.
 While the `Process` block is running, each pipeline object is assigned to the